openstack/charm-deployment-guide/deploy-guide/source/app-upgrade-openstack.rst

     juju run-action nova-cloud-controller/leader resume

 Only after these steps have been completed can nova-cloud-controller be upgraded.
-Here we upgrade all units simultaneously but see `Action managed`_ for a more controlled approach:
+Here we upgrade all units simultaneously but see `HA with pause/resume`_ for a more controlled approach:

 .. code::